ballerina-platform/ballerina-lang/observelib/observe/src/main/ballerina/Module.md

 ```

 #### Unregister
-The counter can unregistered with the global metrics registry if it is already registered.
+The counter can be unregistered with the global metrics registry if it is already registered.
 If a metrics is unregistered,
 then further it'll not be included in metrics reporting.

 ```ballerina